Who are the Tuatha De Danaan?

 ExcalaburCaledfwlchTranslucentWhen you receive your first Gaia Method attunement you usually, but not always, receive the energy of a Sword.
 Like all of the symbols/energies of this system the sword has differing levels of use, from the basic level of more-male focussed thinking to its use as an etheric acupuncture needle while working in the landscape.

-As an attunement energy it is called The Sword of Arthur.
+As an attunement energy, it is called The Sword of Arthur.
 It is a directed, male energy which allows you cut to the truth of matters.
 This is the energetic sword of Western Europe, wherever the King Arthur stories are heard.
 In Egypt it is a different frequency and is called the Sword of Osiris.
-Each country or region which has its own mythology has also a different frequency and therefore the energies required are different.
+Each country or region, which has its own mythology.

-My guides instructed me to pull out the sword, and as I did so the vortex energies suddenly began to rotate faster and over a much wider area.
-I was ‘told’ that when a vortex/gate needs to be ‘quietened down’ for any reason, such as when the site is about to be taken over by forces which would use the energy for a negative purpose, then the sword is used to do that.
-Energy gates/vortices keep the energies of the landscape flowing and usually caretakers live nearby in order to maintain the sites energetic status.
-Abundance flows through these sites, which is why, in the past, sites such as these were able to generate such great wealth from the landscape.
+Energy gates/vortices keep the energies of the landscape flowing, and usually caretakers live nearby in order to maintain the site’s energetic status.
+Abundance flows through these sites, which is why, in the past, places such as these were able to generate such great wealth from the landscape.
 They worked within nature’s laws and so reaped the harvest.
-When a site is in danger of being used by men who would seek that harvest for their own greedy gains, then a decision is made to either close a gate completely or to slow it down so that the energies cannot be used for personal power and gain.
+When a site is in danger of being used by people who would takethat harvest for their own greed, a decision is made to either close a gate completely or to slow it down so that the energies cannot be used for personal gain.
 The men who take the wealth of these sites do not think of it in terms of energy.
-All they see is the wealth generated by these sites and they want that wealth for themselves.
+All they see is the wealth generated and they want that wealth for themselves.
 But for those who work within the Mother’s energy field it can be a heart-breaking decision to close a gate.
 They know what will happen when the gates are closed and how that will effect everyone who was otherwise nurtured by its energies.

-You only have to look at a building to know its energetic status.
-If it is in ruins then its energy is not flowing.
+You only have to look at a sacred building to know its energetic status.
+If it is in ruins, then its energy is not flowing.
 If it is still standing, and still used, then the energies are still flowing.
-Once a gate way is closed then slowly the land begins to suffer and so do the people.
-The ‘light’, effectively, goes out and the building falls into ruin.
+Once a gate way is closed then, slowly, the land begins to suffer and so do the people.
+The ‘light’, effectively, goes out.

 There are gates on the ground level, beneath the earth, in caves etc. and in upper levels, on mountains and hills.
 There are also vortices in lakes and pools of water.
 There are gates in the energy layers above the earth and the sword is used for all of these.